displaydata/view-dc-events/README.md

 $ cd view-dc-events
 $ ./develop ingest
 ```
-Now point your filebeat instances at at your VM instance e.g.
+Now point your filebeat instances on your Dynamic Central Services at your VM instance e.g.

 filebeat.yml:
 ```yaml